danielang2020/danielang2020.github.io/books/designing_data-Intensive_applications/ddia.md

 > An application with very simple access patterns, such as reading and writing only a single record, can probably manage without transactions.
 However, for more complex access patterns, transactions can hugely reduce the number of potential error cases you need to think about.
 > Without transactions, various error scenarios (processes crashing, network interruptions, power outages, disk full, unexpected concurrency, etc.) mean that data can become inconsistent in various ways.

+## CHAPTER 8 The Trouble with Distributed Systems
+### Unreliable Clocks
+#### Monotonic Versus Time-of-Day Clocks
+> A time-of-day clock does what you intuitively expect of a clock: it returns the current date and time according to some calendar(System.currentTimeMillis() in java) which according to the Gregorian calendar, not counting leap seconds.
+> Time-of-day clocks unsuitable for measuring elapsed time.

+> A monotonic clock is suitable for measuring a duration(time interval, System.nanoTime() in java).
+> You can check the value of the monotonic clock at one point in time, do something, and then check the clock again at a later time.
+The difference between the two values tells you  how much time elapsed between the two checks.
+However, the absolute value of the clock is meaningless: it might be the number of nanoseconds since the computer was started, or something similarly arbitrary.
+In particular, it makes no sense to compare monotonic clock values from two different computers, because they don't mean the same thing.

+> NTP cann't cause the monotonic clock to jump forward or backward.

+> In a distributed system, using a monotonic clock for measuring elapsed time (e.g., timeouts) is usually fine, because it doesn’t assume any synchronization between different nodes’ clocks and is not sensitive to slight inaccuracies of measurement.

+#### Relying on Synchronized Clocks
+> Logical clocks are based on incrementing counters rather than an oscillating quartz crystal, are a safer alternative for ordering events.
+Logical clocks do not measuring the time of day or the number of seconds elapsed, only the relative ordering of events.